VISL Frequently Asked Questions

 - How does the VISL calculator relate to the RSL calculator?

 The calculator is linked to the Regional Screening Level databases of toxicity and chemical parameters to provide continuity between the two tools for determining air screening levels and risks.
 The inhalation screening level equations are identical.
+The VISL Calculator will return Target Indoor Air Concentrations for all chemicals with toxicity values but only volatiles will have Target Sub-Slab and Groundwater concentrations calculated.
+Note that the air target VISLs generated are identical to the air RSLs for resident and composite worker.

 - How can I adjust groundwater temperatures?